SRAABIA/SRAABIA/README.md

 <h1 align="center">This is Raabia ~</h1>
-<h4 align="center">Fresh Computer Science graduate from NUCES-FAST.
-I am a self-learner and spend most of my time sharpening 🔪 my skills and learning 📚 more. </h3>
+<h4 align="center">Recent Computer Science graduate from NUCES-FAST with a strong foundation and practical experience across diverse fields, including Software Development and Machine Learning.</h3>

+I am keenly focused on transitioning into the field of Cyber Security, while maintaining a deep curiosity and commitment to mastering the intricacies of Artificial Intelligence (AI) and Pattern Recognition.
+Dedicated to continuous learning and closely tracking emerging technologies to apply innovative solutions to complex security challenges.

 ![](https://visitor-badge.laobi.icu/badge?page_id=SRAABIA.SRAABIA)
 [![Github](https://img.shields.io/github/followers/SRAABIA?label=Follow&style=social)](https://github.com/SRAABIA)